Project Overview: ES-0552

-This project was a comprehensive study to examine alternatives to reduce collisions, construct bikeway facilities, improve pedestrian safety, and improve the streetscape environment along the Samish-Maple-Ellis corridor from Bill McDonald Parkway to Lakeway Drive.
+In 2016-2017, the City (Public Works and TranspoGroup consultants) completed a comprehensive corridor study to examine alternatives to reduce collisions, construct bikeway facilities, improve pedestrian safety, and improve the streetscape environment along 3/4 mile of the Samish-Maple-Ellis corridor from Bill McDonald Parkway to Lakeway Drive.
 The 2009 Samish Way Urban Village Plan made some recommendations for the corridor (see below) and the 2014 Bicycle Master Plan recommended bike lanes on the south portion of the corridor and “Further Study Needed" for the north portion of the corridor where “S" turns and other arterial streets connect to the corridor.

 Milestones (black) - Documents (blue):